 Resident Assistants (RAs) are full-time students carefully selected for their leadership experience, interpersonal skills, and desire to have a positive impact on the residential community.
 Responsibilities of the RA include educational programming, planning community activities, providing individual advisement/guidance, assisting in the general management of the hall, attending staff and training meetings, serving as a role model to residents, and explaining, confronting, and reporting violations of campus and residential policies and regulations.
-The RA is a university official, lives in the residence hall, and reports to the Resident Director/ARD for their hall.
+The RA is a university official, lives in the residence hall, and reports to the Resident Director for their hall.

-Resident Director/ARD (RD/ARD)
+Resident Director/RD)

-Ackerman, Heritage, Landers and Barnum Halls are managed by full-time professional staff referred to as Resident Director or Assistant Resident Director.
-The duties of the RD/ARD include building management, advising, counseling, supervision, and conduct administration.
-The RD/ARD is a member of the central administrative team of the Office of University Housing.
-The RD/ARD assists with the coordination of Weekend Wolfpack programs, and is active in other areas on campus.
-The RD/ARD lives on campus and reports to the Associate Director.
+Ackerman, Heritage, and Landers Halls are managed by full-time professional staff referred to as Resident Director.
+The duties of the RD include building management, advising, counseling, supervision, and conduct administration.
+The RD is a member of the central administrative team of the Office of University Housing.
+The RD assists with the coordination of Weekend Wolfpack programs, and is active in other areas on campus.
+The RD/ARD lives on campus and reports to the Associate Director of Housing.